-The countryside is composed of small farming hamlet and villages.
-Homes might be spread out among the farmer plots, or grouped together in the center for protection.
+The countryside is composed of small farming hamlets and villages.
+Homes might be spread out among the farmed plots, or grouped together in the center for protection.
 Officially, the residents are PEASANTS, tied to the land and prohibited from leaving without the landowner's permission.
-In fact, unhappy peasants can and do flee to the independencities, where residence for a year and a day gives freedom.
+In fact, unhappy peasants can and do flee to the independent cities, where residence for a year and a day gives freedom.
 In many larger villages, especially those with a neighboring noble manor, some residents are HUNTERS, usually for the lord.
 They specialized in taking game from uncultivated land.
-Unlike England, in Germany most woods are Imperial property or owned by nobody, making hunting available to even one, commoners as well as noblemen.
+Unlike England, in Germany most woods are Imperial property or owned by nobody, making hunting available to everyone, commoners as well as noblemen.

-UNDERWORLD AND UNDERCLASS: Most urban crim nals are THIEVES, specialists in robbing people or dwelling A few of the brightest and best-talking are SWINDLERS, wh outwit their victims in various ways.
-In the countryside, a manner of fugitives hide in the forests, becoming BANDITS wh prey on passing travellers, or sometimes terrorize small hamlet these miserable creatures.
+UNDERWORLD AND UNDERCLASS: Most urban criminals are THIEVES, specialists in robbing people or dwellings.
+A few of the brightest and best-talking are SWINDLERS, who outwit their victims in various ways.
+In the countryside, all manner of fugitives hide in the forests, becoming BANDITS who prey on passing travellers, or sometimes terrorize small hamlets.

+The most humble of all the underclass is the VAGABOND, the penniless wanderer without family or residence, barely surviving from day to day.
+Any variety of disaster creates these miserable creatures.
 Sometimes their struggles and privations provide an inner strength (not to mention pragmatic experience) that helps in later life.

-The most humble of all the underclass is the VAGABON the penniless wanderer without family or residence, bare surviving from day to day.
-Any variety of disaster create